apskhem/cratesinquire/README.md

 - Styling: SCSS and PostCSS
 - Backend framework: NestJS-Fastify
 - Linter: ESLint and Stylelint
-- Rendering method: SSR and SEO optimization
+- Rendering method: SEO-first SSR

 ## Can I Join the Contribution?